Formation of the solid-state high-order harmonic generation plateau through destructive interference: Results

 The total current is given by integration over the first BZ

 This integral is solved numerically, using $N$ sampling points within the first BZ.
 Figure \ref{fig5} shows the results for different $N$.
 For a small number of sampling points ($N = 100$), a peak at the fundamental harmonic and a plateau at higher energies can be observed.
 For a larger number of points ($N = 1000$), \eqref{eq:J} gives only three peaks, at the fundamental harmonic and both the minimal and maximal band gap.
 The current in (\ref{eq:analytic_smallA}) obviously generates the fundamental harmonic $\omega_0$ due to the term with $\mathrm{cos}(\omega_0 t)$ and harmonics between minimal and maximal band gap because of the term $\mathrm{cos}(E_g(k)t)$.
 In the integrated current, however, only the fundamental harmonic and peaks around the minimal and maximal band gap survive.
+This result agrees with the simulation presented in Fig. \ref{fig4}a when the amplitude of the vector potential $A_0$ is small.

-For larger vector potentials, this approximation is not applicable anymore.
+For larger vector potentials, this approximation is not applicable anymore and the equations become too complicated if higher-order terms in the Taylor expansion of $E_+(k(t))$ are included.
 As the result in Fig. \ref{fig4}a shows, the peak around the minimal band gap expands towards higher energies.
-A similar expansion occurs around the maximal band gap.
-However, this effect is much weaker and not clearly visible.
+The peak at the maximal band gap expands slightly towards smaller energies but this is hardly visible.
 Harmonics between those energies still interfere destructively.
+The semi-analytical calculation clarifies the origin of the decreased harmonic yield between the minimal and maximal band gap but does not predict the development of the spectrum with increasing laser intensity.